Focus on Education: Medication Errors: A Personal Perspective and Raised Awareness

 In summary, claims related to drug errors from the ASA Closed Claims Project database were classified according to mechanism.
 The most common distinct mechanisms were substitution, insertion, and incorrect dose; for example, 44% of these medication error claims involved incorrect dosing, 30% involved substituting one drug for an intended drug, 10% administration of a contraindicated drug, and 8% timing errors.

-It is true that failure to properly identify the medication is a final common pathway for nearly all medication errors, but it is just as true that recommending this action fails miserably as a high-reliability safety measure.
-I want to highlight the issue of integrity of the clinician who makes the error, as “sweeping it under the rug” can lead to even more devastating results.
-As always, be vigilant!
+It is true that failure to properly identify the medication is a final common pathway for nearly all medication errors, but it is equally true that simply recommending this action fails as a high-reliability safety measure.
+I want to emphasize the integrity of the clinician who makes the error — because “sweeping it under the rug” can lead to even more devastating outcomes.

 Related posts